BenniSchmiedel/Low-dimensional-EBMs/lowEBMs/source/models.rst

 - An albedo seperated into three different regions with dependence on latitude (or by customization on temperature), with high albedo values towards the polar regions and low albedo values in the equatorial regions.

-- A symmetric transfer energy flux with dependence on the difference of zonal (ZMT) to global (GMT) mean temperature.
+- A symmetric diffusive transfer energy flux with dependence on the difference of zonal (ZMT) to global (GMT) mean temperature.

 - A grid resolving latitudinal bands of any width (in this project mostly used is a width of 1°)